shreyasar2202/smoke-detection-smokeynet/README.md

 **Utility Notebooks:**
 - ```helper.ipynb```: code to average test metrics, calculate inference speed, and debug code.
 - ```visual_analysis.ipynb```: code to visualize errors, generate videos, and create human experiment.

+# License
+This repository is released under the Apache 2.0 license.
+Please see the LICENSE file for more information.